 - Online payment options such as Skrill and PayPal

-An individual’s choice of payment method in bitcoin trading will be determined by the accepted mode of payment in the place one is buying and amount of bitcoins one is buying.
-The bitcoin wallet can be connected to a payment method such as credit cards and bank transfers to be used for buying directly.
+Your choice of payment method in bitcoin trading will be determined by the accepted mode of payment in the place you are buying and amount of bitcoins you intend to buy.
+Your bitcoin wallet can be connected to a payment method such as your credit card or bank account to be used for buying directly.